 Cassidy grew up as a camper at CSC.
 He joined the seasonal staff from 1993 to 1996 as an Assistant and Head Counselor.
 After working at CSC for a few summers, Cassidy entered into the construction field with tools learned from his Uncle Jim.
 He returned to live in the Red Creek Valley in 2008, started his own remodeling company in Durango, and in the fall of 2011 joined the CSC Administration staff as the Site Manager.
 In his spare time Cassidy enjoys spending time with his family, wife, Monica, and daughter, Cruz, as well as skiing and traveling.

 Tyler joined the CSC family in the summer of 2008, working as a Head Counselor in both Outpost and Spruce, and returning the summer of 2009 as Pathfinding Instructor.
 He is currently serving as Camp Director at CSC.
 Tyler graduated from the University of Missouri in 2009 with a degree in Business Administration.
 He brings with him both business expertise and experience working with children in wilderness settings.
-Tyler enjoys spending time in the beautiful mountains of Colorado, playing or listening to music, and rooting for his hometown team, the St. Louis Cardinals.
+Tyler enjoys spending time with family, playing or listening to music, and rooting for his hometown team, the St. Louis Cardinals.

 "Now I see the secret of making the best persons.